VioleD25th/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10-mirror_permissions - mirrors the permissions of file hello into file olleh

 11-directories_permissions - Adds execution permission to current directory and subdirectories but leaves files unchanged

+12-directory_permissions - make a directory my_dir with permissions 755